LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US028/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

+* There is a dependency on "US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics" as there must be at least one collaborator to list the tasks.
 * There is a dependency on "US022 - Add a new entry in the Agenda" as there must be at least one task to the listed.
-* There is a dependency on "US023 - Assign a Team to an entry in the Agenda" since tasks should be assigned.
+* There is a dependency on "US023 - Assign a Team to an entry in the Agenda" since tasks should be assigned to a team that has a collaborator.

 ### 1.5 Input and Output Data